 As highlighted previously, the Council continue to invest significant amounts into the capital programme generating assets such as roads, schools, housing, regeneration properties and many more.
-The graph below sets out the expected repayment of this debt aswell as the asset value generated.
+The graph below sets out the expected repayment of this debt.
+Further information is set out in the treasury management strategy.